Level Up Your Entire Team's PowerShell

 What you might take for granted is that PowerShell scripts are also company assets and standardized operational procedures (SOP).

 First, scripts are valuable organizational assets.
-PowerShell is a very particular scripting language; getting it wrong is easy and can very serious consequences for security and uptime.
+PowerShell is a very particular scripting language; getting it wrong is easy and can have very serious consequences for security and uptime.
 Scripts, especially created using the valuable time of your PowerShell experts, are expensive company assets and thus should be stored, organized, and made accessible to others in the organization (not just to Heidi the PowerShell expert).
 After the up-front investment of time and effort, your PowerShell novices can then use the appropriate scripts from the script library, so long as they know where to look.

 Second, in most ways, PowerShell scripts are a type of “standard operating procedure” (SOP)—except that they’re executed by a computer rather than by a human.
-Of course, scripts run some process.
+Of course, scripts run some processes.
 But they ALSO are a rigorous, strictly enforced way of precisely executing that process.
 SOPs (and PowerShell scripts) take lots of organizational time to create and must therefore be stored accessibly and remain available to everyone.

 Many tools exist to manage your valuable company assets.
-Heidi the PowerShell expert’s desktop is not one of them!
+Heidi, the PowerShell expert’s desktop is not one of them!
 Scripts are code; source control, which is designed to manage your code-based assets, is the appropriate place to keep your scripts.
 Those who will modify and/or write PowerShell scripts must understand how to use source control management (SCM) tools.
 SCM tools are designed for this use-case (unlike software applications, which are maintained by dozens of full-time programmers).
 Check out this guide for the PowerShell Source Control best practices.

 There are also many tools to manage SOP.
-Heidi the PowerShell expert’s email inbox isn’t one of them!
+Heidi, the PowerShell expert’s email inbox isn’t one of them!
 Applications use Continuous Integration/Continuous Delivery (CI/CD) for maintenance.
 To up your PowerShell game, you'll need to adapt.
-Since PowerShell is so complex and the implications for getting it wrong can be so dire, having a reliable, repeatable process (and especially one that could be changed in future) is essential.
+Since PowerShell is so complex and the implications for getting it wrong can be so dire, having a reliable, repeatable process (and especially one that could be changed in the future) is essential.

 Align the Technology with the People You Have

 PowerShell is a very complex scripting language.
-It’s easy to get caught up in the technical questions and to forget about the human elements.
+It’s easy to get caught up in the technical questions and to forget about the human element.
 But you can level up your team’s PowerShell use by rethinking the relationship between your team and PowerShell and by incorporating better tools and processes to help PowerShell and your humans work better together.